 Orang Bunian: Mysterious Invisible Whistle People Living In Forests In Malay Folklore

-It was long believed that forests were places full of magic; they were 'inhabited' by diverse mythical beings, all endowed with superhuman powers and characters, often appearing in human form.
+It was long believed that forests were places full of magic.
+They were 'inhabited' by diverse mythical beings, all endowed with superhuman powers and characters, often appearing in human form.
 Some of them possessed benevolent qualities, seeking to do good to humankind.
-Still, according to ancient Slavic beliefs, the forest was full of mythical beings of a usually malevolent type, always trying to work harm.
+Still, according to ancient Slavic beliefs, the forest was full of mythical beings of a usually malevolent type, always trying to do harm.

 In many beliefs, the forest was a great danger and a gloomy, mysterious, barren area of magic, evil spirits, and darkness that should be avoided.